rhomobile/blog.rhohub.com/_posts/2015-01-26-rhomobile-github-support.md

 Today we are happy to announce support for building from Github in Rhomobile!

-Users should now be able to build their Rhomobile applications using their Github repositories.
+Users can now build their Rhomobile applications using their Github repositories.
 This works for both public Github repositories, and even private Github repositories (note: a few extra steps are required for private repositories).
-We really hope this decreases the uncertainty of using Rhomobile and helps users build more reliably.
+Building from your public or private Github repositories provides a more reliable build experience.

 We hope you enjoy the benefits of this new capability.